 “First” online store launch

-As one of the “brains”of our Three-Brains deals with e-commerce skills, we want to make sure we have content and experiences where we can put those skills into practice.
-Setting up our Three-Brains Spreadshirt shop is only our first entry into selling online as three-brains.
-We believe there’s much more functionality and content we can add in the future.
+As one of the “brains”of our Three-Brains deals with e-commerce skills, we want to make sure we have content and experiences which puts those skills into practice.
+Setting up our Three-Brains Spreadshirt shop is only our first entry into selling online as Three-Brains.
+We believe there’s more content and experiences we can add in the future.

 The set-up and launch of the store followed the principles of our setting up an online store article.
 The shop acts as a live working case study for us.

 All of which we plan to look at in the future.